kainazzzo/printstreamer/docs/README.md

 **Permission issues:**
 - Check repository settings for Actions permissions
+- The workflow includes `contents: read` and `pages: write` permissions
 - The GITHUB_TOKEN should have write access to the wiki

 **Sync fails:**
 - Check repository permissions
 - Verify the wiki branch exists (created automatically)
+- Ensure the `docs/` directory exists and contains markdown files

 ---